An Interactive Tool to Help Students Avoid Plagiarism

 Educating students to respect intellectual honesty

-This tool, presented at the November 2017 IT-REP (REPTIC) meeting by Julie Verdy (analyst) and Catherine Paquin-Boivin (pedagogical counsellor), is the fruit of a close collaboration between teachers and administration, and based on a review of good practices in the field.
+This tool, presented at the November 2017 IT-REP (REPTIC) meeting by Julie Verdy (pedagogical counsellor) and Catherine Paquin-Boivin (analyst), is the fruit of a close collaboration between teachers and administration, and based on a review of good practices in the field.
 The college also organized a pedagogical day on the theme of plagiarism in January 2017.
 The tool is an integral part of the college’s strategy to educate and guide students, rather than penalize them for errors and misjudgments they are often unaware of.

 Most definitions explain plagiarism as the act of “stealing and passing off the ideas or words of another as one's own” (Merriam-Webster).
 Cégep Marie-Victorin has rather opted to work with the concept of intellectual integrity, and more specifically the Université du Québec en Outaouais’ vision of this being “an attitude that one adopts and develops, an act of learning-to-be and learning-to-do that respects the ideas and the creations of others […].” [our translation]